Loading...

 How to consume egg omelet, plain paratha, tea with milk and sugar without glucose spikes

-Add a side of vegetables like spinach or bell peppers to your omelet.
-These can help slow down the absorption of glucose.
+Add a side of leafy greens, such as spinach or kale, to your meal.
+These vegetables can help slow the absorption of glucose into the bloodstream.

 Add Protein

-Include a source of lean protein, such as grilled chicken or tofu, with your meal.
-Protein can help stabilize blood sugar levels.
+Include a small portion of lean protein, such as grilled chicken or tofu, to your meal.
+Protein helps in moderating blood sugar levels.

 healthspan-mbl